 Immersive Reader supports multiple languages and also offers a translation feature, which can be used to translate individual words, or the entire document (it also works with the Read Aloud function).

 You access the Immersive Reader via different routes depending on the software you’re using.
 See below for instructions for where to find the Immersive Reader in common Middlebury platforms.
-These instructions are for the most current version of the different software listed.
 If you are not finding the Immersive Reader when following these instructions, we recommend you first make sure you are updated to the current version of the software.

 Note: If you are offline (not connected to the internet), you may not be able to access Immersive Reader.
 Microsoft has an Offline Extension you can download to allow access in that case.